 Precious advice!
 Reject foolish friends and influences!
 Life, a blessed and peaceful life pleasing God and men, depends on it.
-Get away from all fools.
-Go in the way - choose the lifestyle - of understanding.
-Pursue a holy and righteous life, and let no one hinder or tempt you in any other direction.
-Your survival, and your family's, is at stake.
+Get away from fools.
+Go in the way – choose the lifestyle – of understanding.
+Live a godly and wise life.
+Let no one hinder or tempt you in other directions.
+Your survival, and your family’s, is at stake.
 Foolish friends will take you down.
-See the comments on 4:15; 5:8; 13:20; 19:27; and 25:5.
+Solomon warned about this danger often (Pr 4:15; 5:8; 13:20; 19:27; 25:5).

 Consider Lot.
-He didn't fear Sodom's influence.
+He did not fear Sodom’s influence.
 The better job was worth the risk.
 He and his family would be okay.
-After all, he was Abraham's nephew.
+After all, he was Abraham’s nephew.
 He chose a house near Sodom; then he moved into the city; then he joined the city council; then he let three daughters marry local men.
-He didn't forsake the foolish at all.
+He did not forsake the foolish at all.
 They destroyed him, his wife, and all five daughters.
 What a disgraceful and wicked waste of seven lives!

 Consider Rehoboam.
 He was Solomon’s son and the object of many proverbs.
 But he rejected his father’s wise counselors and chose college buddies for advice.
 Did it affect his life?
 In just one generation, he lost his father’s great nation and its glorious prosperity, as ten of Israel’s tribes rejected him and formed a new nation.
 What a disgusting waste!

 Consider Jehoshaphat.
 A descendant of David and a great king of Judah, he chose to be a friend to Ahab, the pagan and profane king of Israel.
-He let his son marry Ahab's daughter.
+He let his son marry Ahab’s daughter.
 This union with a compromising and wicked man cost him blessings and peace in his reign, for the Lord was angry with him for the relationship.
-And the Lord tore three of his descendants out of the royal genealogy of Jesus Christ for the ungodly alliance.
+Then God tore three of his descendants out of the royal genealogy of Jesus Christ for the ungodly alliance.

 Here is the issue for you!
 What is your Sodom?
 Who are your counselors?
 Who is your Ahab?
-Have you rejected all fools in your neighborhood, in the schools for your children, in your profession or employment, in your church, and in your and your wife's social contacts?
+Have you rejected fools in your children’s schooling, in your employment or profession, in your church, in your family, and in your family’s friends?
 Any friend or influence not equal to or greater in holiness and wisdom than you will eventually drag you down to their level.
 Guaranteed!
-Do not lie to yourself!
+Do not lie to yourself about this certain fact.

 How do you choose friends?
-David chose them this way: "I am a companion of all them that fear thee, and of them that keep thy precepts" (Ps 119:63).
-And again, "A froward heart shall depart from me: I will not know a wicked person" (Ps 101:4).
+David chose them this way: “I am a companion of all them that fear thee, and of them that keep thy precepts” (Ps 119:63).
+And, “A froward heart shall depart from me: I will not know a wicked person” (Ps 101:4).
 He was very selective in his friends.
 Are you?
-Of course, you will have fewer friends this way, but that saves time and bother!
-Who needs extra friends, especially when they are destroying you!
+Of course, you will have fewer friends this way, but that saves time and bother.
+Who needs extra friends, especially when they are destroying you?

 What about television?
 Do you read wisdom in the morning, blasting foolishness, and then watch it in the evening?
-David said, "I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me" (Ps 101:3).
-A television is morally neutral - when it is off!
-It is a damnable device of hell - when it is on!
-There is hardly one minute of programming on any channel that Lady Wisdom would endorse.
+David said, “I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me” (Ps 101:3).
+A television is morally neutral – when it is off!
+It is a damnable device of hell – when it is on!
+There are very few minutes of programming on any channel that Lady Wisdom would endorse.

 The very best television programming is godless, void of wisdom, and glorifying a false philosophy of humanism, hopelessness, and carnality.
 The evil message spewing from its images and sounds destroys souls – especially vulnerable children mesmerized by its total captivation of their eyes and ears.
 The most “wholesome” programming never promotes faith, godliness, marriage, prayer, doctrine, spirituality, truth, fathers, the Bible, etc.